cryptrz/pdftodocx/README.md

-A short Python script for converting PDF files to .docx
+A short interactive Python script for converting PDF files to .docx